‘Worst disguise ever.’ Man in bunny ears wanted for questioning in deer camera thefts

 “He might have left some Cadbury eggs!” cracked another woman.
 “Watch where you step.”

-The sheriff’s office prompted the reaction with this headline on its Facebook post: “The Easter Bunny ... in November?”
+The sheriff’s office started the humor with this headline on its Facebook post: “The Easter Bunny ... in November?”

 The post included an Easter Bunny emoji.